 Over the past two decades, with advances in computer technology, artificial intelligence research has hit its stride.
 Research breakthroughs have led to technological advances and, in 2017, AI has become a very real possibility.
 At least, that’s what it seems like.
 I mean, everyone is talking about and writing about AI.

 But the reality of artificial intelligence technology doesn’t quite align with the hype.

 In the next section, I’m going to try to break down the buzzwords.
 To understand what AI is and isn’t, what it can and cannot do, in the context of marketing.
 Stick with me: Things are going to get a little technical.

-Note: There are multiple definitions of artificial intelligence and its applications, so I’ve included a resource library in this post (see above).
+Note: There are multiple definitions of artificial intelligence and its applications, so I’ve included a resource library in this post (see below).
 You should also know that this post will focus on AI as it relates to the field of marketing.
 Applications in other fields will not necessarily be discussed.